bkmxer/DEPT-assignment/README.md

 10. The toast should be a reusable component (we want to be able to use it anywhere we have success, warning or error messages)
 11. Everything should be responsive
 12. Preferably everything is accessible aswell
-13. BONUS: Make it look nicer with animations or your own design 🎨
+13. BONUS: Make it look nicer with animations, transitions or your own design 🎨
 14. BONUS: Add some sort of state management, or a mechanism for translations; you choose what you think will be an added value! 🛠
+15. BONUS: Create a 100% Progressive Web App (check it with lighthouse)

 ![Gif of flow](https://media.giphy.com/media/ehPAyJ9h7OeXxbO0q6/giphy.gif)